Ultimate Guide to Kanban Project Management

 3. Prioritize project workflow

 Your role as a project manager is to monitor the workflow for bottlenecks and make adjustments to remove roadblocks and improve efficiency.
-The Kanban method relies heavily on creating and maintaining a seamless workflow.
+The Kanban Project Management relies heavily on creating and maintaining a seamless workflow.

 If workflows fluidly from one stage to the other, the team can finish the project faster, and there would be less emphasis on the individual team member and more focus on the project workflow.